zefanyang/organseg_dags/README.md

   - torch==1.7.1
   - numpy==1.19.2
   - MedPy==0.4.0
+- How to implement?
+  - Clone the repository
+  - Develop a train.py
-- Clone the repository, develop a train.py, and evaluate the model on datasets at hand.
+  - Evaluate the model on datasets at hand.

 ## Publication
 The codebase for the paper (under review):